Home Security Alarm Notifications that Keep You in the Know

-Have an elderly parent living alone?
-Some customers use notifications for tracking "Aging-in-place" activities, such as exterior doors opening, or the opening of a refrigerator or medicine cabinet.
+Do you have an elderly parent living alone?
+Some customers use notifications for tracking "aging-in-place" activities, such as exterior doors opening, or the opening of a refrigerator or medicine cabinet.

-Notifications can even tell you when a garage door is left open longer than a certain span of time, such as five minutes – and you get to establish that span.
+Notifications can even tell you when a garage door is left open longer than a specific period, such as five minutes—and you get to establish that span.

 You'll know any time the alarm system is armed or disarmed.

 If you leave home and forget to arm your system, the system uses a "Geo-fencing" feature to alert you once you get a certain distance from home (you get to set that distance).
 Then, you can arm your system remotely using the app.